 While strawberry pretzel salad is a holiday staple for Memorial Day or Fourth of July, it’s perfect to make for barbecues, potlucks and parties year round.

 You can make this dessert up to one day in advance.
-It doesn’t last longer because the strawberry jello starts to bleed red color into the filling, read: not attractive.
+It doesn’t last longer because the strawberry jello will start to bleed red color into the filling.